Introduction to Westerly, Rhode Island

 Things To Do In Westerly

 During you stay in Westerly, you can visit Misquamicut State Beach, Wilcox Park, Westerly Town Beach, Watch Hill Beach, Weekapaug Beach, and East Beach.
-The Westerly Downtown Historic District, Babcock-Smith House Museum, and Main Street Historic District are worth visiting.
-You can also spend your leisure time at The Water WIZZ Park.
+The Westerly Downtown Historic District, Babcock-Smith House Museum, and Main Street Historic District are worth visiting, as is the Water WIZZ Park.
 One can enjoy shopping at the Granite Hills Shopping Center, Franklin Shopping Plaza Shopping Center, and Granite Street Shopping Center.

 Flights can be availed from Groton-New London Airport.